robfors/mruby-finalize/README.md

 It doesn't make sense to catch an error raised by a finalizer during a call to `Finalize::process` as the finalizer may have been defined by unrelated code.
 For this reason, an uncaught error in a finalizer is fatal.

+Remember to avoid the common mistake where your finalizer inadvertently holds a reference to the object you are defining it on.
+See [_The Trouble with Ruby Finalizers_](https://www.mikeperham.com/2010/02/24/the-trouble-with-ruby-finalizers/).

 ## C++ API

 With the C++ API you can define finalizers (`Lambda`s) on most objects.
 Unlink the Ruby API, these finalizers will be executed immediately after the object is destroyed: